ku-sldg/plih/index.md

 # Programming Languages in Haskell

 An introduction to programming languages using Haskell.
+Written for EECS 662 at The University of Kansas.

 ---

 # Acknowledgements